briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 which allow you to run arbitrary commands before/after `pacman` does anything.
 You could create a hook to take a btrfs snapshot right before anything happens (be sure to give it an alphabetically early name to ensure this) which makes it easy to revert a bad upgrade.
-Note that it might be a bit finnicky since the snapshot will likely include `pacman`'s lock file.
+Note that restoring the snapshot might be a bit finicky since the snapshot will include `pacman`'s lock file.
 Check out `man alpm-hooks` for details on the syntax of the hook files.
 If you don't feel like doing all this manually, consider using [Snapper] and follow [these instructions](https://wiki.archlinux.org/title/Snapper#Wrapping_pacman_transactions_in_snapshots).

 [Snapper]: https://wiki.archlinux.org/title/Snapper

 #### Reflector

-[Reflector] is a tool that can update the `pacman` mirror list with the best mirrors based on how up-to-date they are and their speed.
+[Reflector] is a tool that can update the `pacman` mirror list with the best mirrors based on how fresh they are and their speed.
 Though the default `/etc/pacman.d/mirrorlist` file should work pretty well since [it was already generated via Reflector](https://wiki.archlinux.org/title/Installation_guide#Select_the_mirrors), mirrors do change over time and it's convenient to set it up while you still have the context.